Talitres: History

 In 2006, the shutdown of Talitres’ historical distributor Chronowax weakened the label and made it vulnerable.
 Understanding the need to diversify his income sources to survive, Bouchard rapidly began to handle the touring and booking of the artists himself.
 At the same time, he focused on the music publishing and licensing aspects in order to collect rights and royalties generated by public broadcasts and radio airplay.
 He also went on to develop and supervise the placement of songs from the catalogue in movies, advertising, documentaries and the whole TV network.
 Famous music placement include Ewert And The Two Dragons' song “In The End There's Only Love” in a McDonald's advertising campaign centered on the 2012 Summer Olympics, Le Loup's “Morning Song” for a SFR commercial in 2014 and a 2016 sync of Motorama's song “Wind In Her Hair” in a cosmetics commercial by Garnier.

-In 2008, the label made a pivotal move by signing folk songwriter Emily Jane White and releasing her album Dark Undercoat, which is still the biggest sale of the label to this day.
-Emily Jane White has so far released 5 albums on Talitres and is considered as one of the most emblematic artists of the label’s catalogue.
+In 2008, signed folk songwriter Emily Jane White who then released her album Dark Undercoat, which is still the highest grossing sale of the label to this day.
+White has released 5 albums on Talitres and is considered one of the primary artists of the label’s catalogue.

 In March 2012, while visiting the Tallinn Music Week festival, Sean Bouchard stumbled upon the Russian post-punk band Motorama which was playing in a Design and Architecture gallery.
 He signed them shortly after and released their second album, “Calendar”, in November 2012.
 Good reviews and extensive touring in various countries allowed the band to make an impact much beyond French boundaries and helped the label to reach a larger audience.
 Thanks to this success, Talitres signed a contract with American record distributor MVD and allowed the label to develop itself abroad.